austBrink/aPrimerInProgramming/phase-one/unit1/README.md

 # 👋 UNIT ONE "Hello, World!":
 - **An overview of the course and how we'll do things...**
     - 🏛️ Classes: 1 hour sessions twice a week.
-    - :notebook: In each session, we'll do lecture with small demo builds with everything open to questions along the way.
+    - 📓 In each session, we'll do lecture with small demo builds with everything open to questions along the way.
     - ➕ The most important part of the class!
 Assignments! 😄

 - **Talk basics of programming and the web**